 Custodial credit risk for cash deposits and investments is generally the risk that, in the event of a bank or custodial failure, the SPTRFA would not be able to recover the value of its investments or collateral securities.
-Generally, all marketable securities purchased by the Association are held by a third-party custodian.
+The Association policy and Minn.
+Stat. § 356A.06 require all securities purchased by the Association to be held by a third-party custodian.
 The Association is also authorized by Minn.
 Stat. § 356A.06 to deposit its cash in financial institutions designated by the Board of Trustees.
 Cash on deposit at U.S. Bank is swept to a commercial paper account nightly.
 Commercial paper is a short-term unsecured promissory note issued by a company or a corporation.
 Under Minn.
 Stat. § 356A.06, commercial paper must be issued by a United States corporation or its Canadian subsidiary and rated in the highest two quality categories by a nationally recognized rating agency.